addyosmani/backbone-fundamentals/index.md

 $> sudo ruby setup.rb
 ```

 There will likely be a version number included in your download and you should make sure to include this when tying the above.
-Finally, a symlink (symbolic link) to tie everything togther should be fun as follows:
+Finally, a symlink (symbolic link) to tie everything togther should be run as follows:

 ```$ sudo ln -s /usr/bin/gem1.8.17 /usr/bin/gem```